 When I worked at Williams-Sonoma several years back, I had the opportunity to try several of their seasonings and food items.
 Heretofore, we had always just sprinkled salt and pepper on our burgers when we put them on the grill and called it done.

-But after using their burger seasoning, I quickly became a convert and came up with a recipe that upped the flavor of the burger just enough without being THE flavor of the hamburger.
+But after using their burger seasoning, I quickly became a convert and came up with a recipe for the best hamburger seasoning that upped the flavor of the burger just enough without being THE flavor of the hamburger.
 I mix up a batch at the beginning of the summer and mix into our 80/20 ground beef or chuck for all our burgers.

 So in addition to this bang-up Hamburger Seasoning Mix, here are some other suggestions for making the best burgers: